jaysongiroux/MDServe/README.md

 - **`GIT_USERNAME`**: The username for git authentication.
 - **`GIT_PASSWORD`**: The password or personal access token (PAT) for git authentication.

+For Personal access tokens the minimum permissions are:
+- Contents
+- Metadata

+> [!CAUTION]
+> It is not recommended to use your password, instead use a personal access token.

-When both variables are present, MDServe will use Basic Auth to clone/pull from the remote repository.
+When both variables are present and a remote repository is configured in the `config.yaml`, MDServe will use Basic Auth to clone/pull from the remote repository.
 This is secure and recommended for private repositories.

 **How It Works:**